 When my children get home from school, they are famished.
 My younger daughter will eat just about anything I put in front of her at that point.
 My older daughter is much more discerning.
 She will cast a critical eye over what I have cooked and photographed that day and then pass judgement.
 Unless I have made a dessert, my daughter usually gives me a lukewarm shrug of the shoulders before pulling out the gallon of ice-cream from the freezer.
-But yesterday was different.
-Yesterday, I made sautéed tilapia fillets topped with a garlic butter sauce that made you want to lick the plate clean.
-My older daughter took a small taste of the fish, exclaimed “This is soooo good!” and devoured the rest.
-When my daughter gets that excited about a recipe, I know it’s a keeper.

 With so much good stuff going into the sauce, how could you blame her for getting so excited.
 Butter, lemon, and garlic are already a great combination.
 Shallots, a hint of Dijon, and the unexpected addition of prosciutto only make it better.